ranveerchaudhary/Cipher/README.md

 The intricacies of how QRNG operates are beyond the scope of this project, but in essence, it introduces an unparalleled level of randomness and security; Just to give some context about its potency,

->"even if two identical generators were placed in identical environments with identical initial conditions, the streams of numbers generated would remain entirely uncorrelated."
+>Even if two identical generators were placed in identical environments with identical initial conditions, the streams of numbers generated would remain entirely uncorrelated.

 Cipher harnesses this cutting-edge technology to generate truly random and robust passwords.
 The generation mechanics handle all the heavy lifting, ensuring the creation of resilient passwords that defy predictability.
 </p>